AdrienKN/loradata/docs/contribute/sensors.md

 Select the device profile corresponding to your device, and *Submit*.

-Your device is declared !
+Now your device is declared, you must fill the connection keys, to help ChirpStack to talk with your device.

+In the *Applications* tab, click on your device id.
+Check your sensor settings : if it supports process, click on the *OTAA* tab.
+If it supports APB instead of OTAA, click on *Activation* tab.
+Fill the asked connection keys.

-Click on your device, and go to *event* section.
+*Save and submit*, and go to *event* section.
 You can see now LoRaWAN frames from your sensor.
 Congratulations !

 </div>